 Plant-based hyaluronic acid, obtained through biofermentation, is increasingly favored to meet the expectations of consumers concerned about the environmental impact of their beauty products.
 Some brands use vegan hyaluronic acid and eco-friendly packaging to deliver high-quality skincare while respecting the planet.

-These treatments allow patients to benefit from the advantages of hyaluronic acid in more concentrated forms and with advanced delivery technologies, ensuring smoother, firmer, and more hydrated skin after just one session.
+These treatments allow patients to benefit from the advantages of hyaluronic acid in more concentrated forms and with advanced penetration technologies, ensuring smoother, firmer and more hydrated skin after just one session.

 Article written by Dr Romano Valeria